Classic Sweet Potato Casserole with Toasted Marshmallows

 -

-In a bowl whisk together melted butter, brown sugar, heavy cream, eggs, vanilla, cinnamon, nutmeg, and salt until smooth.
+Stir in the melted butter, brown sugar, heavy cream, vanilla, cinnamon, nutmeg, and salt until fully blended.

 -